mikaelklingstam/homeassistant-public/documentation/version 1.3/action_plan_homeassistant_1_3.md

 2. For each integration: document purpose, main entities, and dependencies.
 3. Remove legacy or unused integrations from configuration.
 4. **Task 11 – Integration #5 – Verisure (alarm, security & smart plugs)** — completed: Verisure entities grouped, customized, and documented in Task 11.
+5. **Task 12 – Integration #6 – Weather & Environment** — completed: SMHI primary weather feed, Met.no backup, and Forecast.Solar forecasts normalized into the HA1 weather package and documentation.

 ---